fundu-rs/fundu/README.md

 # TODO

 - Improve performance for long inputs
-- Improve error messages
+- Improve error messages and error types
 - Implement usage of more than one identifier for time units
-- Add more build targets in the CI
 - Provide other year calculations:
     - mean Gregorian year
     - Sidereal year